Psychics – The Research Debate

 Sure, it’s impressive when you think that a psychic couldn’t have known what he or she “senses”… but are you sure that the psychic wasn’t fed the information ahead of time?

-(I’m talking about psychics in general.
-If it seems that I’m referring to someone in particular, I’m not, and I apologize if someone misinterprets my comments.)
+(In this article, except for specific TV references, I’m talking about psychics in general.
+If it seems that I’m describing someone someone in particular, I’m not.)

-Here’s how I see it, as a psychic.
+Here’s how I see it, as a psychic… with apologies to those who may be offended.

 Can’t you tell the difference?